incrediblecrayon/nanfl/README.md

 # NaNFL
-Not a National Football League
+Not a National Football League.
+A simple `Laravel` API with a `Vue.js` front end.

 # Local Environment Configuration
 Instructions for first run.
 Docker is not required but it makes things a little easier.